 Austin Asset Advisors: What to Know

-The 13 advisors at Austin Asset often work as a team, such as during the wealth planning process as well as when the committee that reviews investment choices monthly.
-Out of 19 total employees, Austin Asset has 13 advisors.
-Out of those advisors, 13 are certified financial planners (CFPs), which is an additional, time-consuming certification that has extensive requirements to obtain and keep.
+The 13 advisory employees at Austin Asset often work as a team, such as during the wealth planning process as well as when its committee reviews investment choices monthly.
+Out of its advisors, 11 are certified financial planners (CFPs), which is a time-consuming certification that has extensive requirements to obtain and keep.
 The company has among the most CFPs of the 10 Austin firms we profiled.

-While the company is not a certified public accountant (CPA) firm (meaning it’s not licensed to provide bookkeeping services or prepare financial statements), there are four certified public accountants on staff.
+While the company is not an accounting firm (meaning it’s not licensed to provide bookkeeping services or prepare financial statements), there are three certified public accountants (CPAs) on staff.
 Usually those with CPA training are useful for help with tax planning and other accounting needs.

-The company is owned by W. Eric Hehman, the CEO.
-Hehman was one of the youngest CFPs in the country at one point and his passion for financial planning has been constant since graduating the University of Texas at Austin with a degree in business economics.
+The company is owned by William Eric Hehman, the CEO.
+Hehman was one of the top young CFPs in the country at one point and his passion for financial planning has been constant since graduating the University of Texas at Austin with a degree in business economics.

 Awards and Recognitions

-The company’s CEO, W. Eric Hehman, won the 2013 Austin Under 40 Award in the finance and insurance category.
+The company’s CEO, William Eric Hehman, won the 2013 Austin Under 40 Award in the finance and insurance category.

 Most firms have relationships with brokerage companies to help facilitate client portfolio management.
 Austin Asset recommends that clients work with Schwab Advisor Services, a division of Charles Schwab, or Fidelity Investments for brokerage services.
 While the firm states that clients aren’t required to do so, the best prices have been worked out between the two recommended companies.